TheRenegadeCoder/sample-programs/docs/projects/fizz-buzz/_posts/2018-12-11-powershell.md

 For example, doing Write-Output (25 % 5) would output 0, since 25 divided by 5
 has no remainder.
 This also happens to mean the first value is a multiple of the second, which we can use to determine the multiples of $x.
-When I first wrote this script, my solution looked like so:
+When I first wrote this script, my solution looked like so:[^1]

 ```powershell
 for($x = 1; $x -le 100; $x++) {